osuriyanto/capstone1_app/README.md

 8. Electricity tariff increase is not included.

 ## Outputs
-1. Estimated payback time, with a yearly details table available for download.
+1. :date: Estimated payback time, with a yearly details table available for download.
-2. First year's monthly details of PV generation, electricity bill with and without solar, and total savings, also available for download.
+2. :date: First year's monthly details of PV generation, electricity bill with and without solar, and total savings, also available for download.
-3. Visualization of monthly electricity usage, PV generation, PV self-consumption, and the comparison of electricity bills.
+3. :bar_chart: Visualization of monthly electricity usage, PV generation, PV self-consumption, and the comparison of electricity bills.
-4. Visualization of savings from PV self-consumption, peak and off-peak export rebate.
+4. :bar_chart: Visualization of savings from PV self-consumption, peak and off-peak export rebate.